 Wonder repeating itself

-“Now, going back to Rainbow Bridge with Inti after a climb, inspired by the particular and soft sunset light which can be found at Rainbow Bridge and in no other place, sometimes he likes talking about that extraordinary natural phenomenon which, day after day, at the beginning of the cold season, turns the water in ice.”
+“And now, coming back to Rainbow Bridge with Inti after a climb, inspired by the particular and soft sunset light which can be found at Rainbow Bridge and in no other place, sometimes he likes to take his time talking about that extraordinary natural phenomenon which, day after day, at the beginning of the cold season, turns the water in ice.”

 Bibliography and filmography